 SUMMARY – best computer monitor for your small business

 Having a good computer monitor will help you be more productive and enable you to see more clearly.
-When buying you should have some sort of budget in mind then see the size you can get for the quality and resolution of the picture you need for your job.
-Make sure you have the right cables and that the display stand will work with your needs.
+When buying, you should have some sort of budget in mind then see the size you can get for the quality and resolution of the picture you need for your job.
+Ensure you have the right cables and that the display stand will work with your needs.